-From Kaitaia head north along State Highway 1, turn right onto State Highway 10, then left onto Inland Road.
-Continue along Inland Road for 15 km, turn left onto Maitai Bay Rd for 4 km until you get to the Maitai Bay Camp entrance on your right.
+From Kaitaia, head north on SH1 until you reach Awanui, then turn right onto SH10.
+Continue on SH10 for 14.6 km, then turn left onto Inland Road.
+Continue along Inland Road for 15 km, then turn left onto Maitai Bay Rd and continue for 5 km.
+The Maitai Bay Campsite entrance is signposted on your right.

 Note: You travel 2 km on a gravel road.